-Stahl graduated cum laude from the University of Charleston in Charleston, W. Va. with a bachelor's of science degree in sports medicine and pre-professional studies in May of `99.
+Stahl graduated cum laude from the University of Charleston in Charleston, West Virginia with a bachelor's of science degree in sports medicine and pre-professional studies in May of 1999.
 In addition, she has done graduate coursework in exercise physiology at the University of Toledo.

 A four-year letterwinner at Charleston, she rowed with the novice and varsity four boats as a freshman, the lightweight eight boat as a sophomore and the varsity eight crew in both her junior and senior seasons.

 Beginning in August of 2001, Stahl was employed by the Health Fitness Corporation.
-She began as a health fitness specialist (August `01-September '02) at the UAW-Ford Health and Fitness Center in Dearborn, Mich.
-She also was the program manager for the employee fitness center at the Owen Corning Headquarters in Toledo, Ohio, a position she was named to in January of `03.
+She began as a health fitness specialist (August 2001-September 2002) at the UAW-Ford Health and Fitness Center in Dearborn, Mich.
+She also was the program manager for the employee fitness center at the Owen Corning Headquarters in Toledo, Ohio, a position she was named to in January of 2003.

 A native of Toledo, Stahl holds a Level III certificate from the United States Rowing Association and is certified by the National Strength and Conditioning Association as a strength and conditioning specialist.